Herman Sjögrell

-Herman Sjögrell (born 8 May 2001) is a Swedish footballer who plays as a midfielder for IK Sirius.
+Herman Sjögrell (born 8 May 2001) is a Swedish footballer who plays as a midfielder or right winger for Veikkausliiga club Inter Turku.

 His first Allsvenskan goal came as Sirius overturned a 0–2 deficit to 3–2, exclusively in extra time.
 First, Wessam Abou Ali scored two goals in the 90+1 and 90+5 minute, with Sjögrell recording an assist on the latter.
 Then, Sjögrell scored the 3–2 goal in the 90+9 minute.